Home

 • no breakfast fun run on the day before

-• no Pasta-Party (now micro wave pasta is offered for 7 pds at the expo)
+• no Pasta-Party (instant pasta is offered at the expo)

-• results for master classes only mentioned on slip of paper and results data base, no special honours
+• results for master classes only mentioned at online certificate and results data base, no special honours

-• no food offered on the route (but 2 stations with Lucozade Gel) and just a goodie bag containing some snacks at the finish
+• no food offered on the route (but 2 stations with Lucozade Gel) and just a wee goodie bag containing drinks and a snack at the finish

-• no massage offered at the finish (twice on the route)
+• no massage offered at the finish, no showers

-• certificate (a modest one) only available as online buy for 5 pds
+• certificate (a modest one) only available online for pdf-print

 • individual online entry only via lottery, guaranteed places for overseas runners only when booking the whole weekend with an agency, or for British residents via charity